 If you’ve sent a lot of money to the wrong person who will not give it back, you may need to consult an attorney.
 In all the Zelle cases I’ve investigated, the banks have made an effort to mediate the return of the misdirected funds.
 But as in Rossin Asilo’s case, the recipient may decline and decide to keep the money even with the bank’s involvement.
 Because of privacy laws, the receiver of misrouted funds can simply ignore the bank’s inquiry.

-Tips: If a stranger sends you money via a money transfer app, what can you do?
+Tips: If a stranger sends you money via Zelle, here’s what to do

-But what about the innocent “victims” of these money transfer errors?
+But what about the innocent “victims” of these Zelle errors?
 Most honest people don’t want to financially benefit from the mistake of a stranger.
 But equally, no one wants to get scammed.
 So what’s the answer?

-I’ve asked representatives from both Chase and Zelle, and unfortunately, it doesn’t seem that there is a clear-cut answer.
+I’ve asked representatives from both Chase and Zelle, and unfortunately, it doesn’t seem that there is a clear-cut answer — at least not yet.
 However, here are a few tips that can help you avoid a cash app fiasco of your own if a stranger sends you cash by accident.

 - Understand what the cash app is — and what it isn’t.